Mathematics Emphasis: Concepts, Investigations, Appropriate Uses of Technology

 Clearly in learning to be a scientist we don’t expect students to go through the tedium of replicating the experimentation done over several millennia to know about our universe.
 Yet, including discovery and teaching the making of a hypothesis, experimentation, documentation, reasonable conclusions as the way we help students learn, we will be creating a whole new cadre of young people who know how to ask questions, design experiments to tests suggested answers, and to determine what results are true.

 SATEC takes an aggressive approach in recommending modern technology in all levels of school science because our schools are caught in using equipment and methods in our education labs that have not been used in the real world for over 50 years.
 We, in some cases, are still caught in the 19th century with our tools and techniques while trying to instruct 21st century students.
-We can change this, and Vernier Software and Technology is a world leader in helping schools make the necessary changes.
+We can change this, and Vernier Science Education is a world leader in helping schools make the necessary changes.